EllaBrands/stanDev/Complex-ODE-Based-Models.md

 This is a place where developers and users can pool ideas on different ways to facilitate the use of Stan for complex Ordinary Differential Equations (ODE) based models.

 # Introduction
 An ODE based models describes the evolution of certain quantities of interest over time.
 Our goal is to compute these quantities at the various events of an event schedule.
-An *event* corresponds to either a measurement or a change in the state of the system.
+An *event* corresponds to either a measurement (or observation) or a change in the state of the system.
 If the system is fully described by ODE, knowing the state y0 at time t0 fully defines the solution at finite times, provided there are no exterior changes in the state of the system.
 Exploiting this property, we can sequentially calculate the quantities of interest one event at a time, if we set the initial conditions at the current event to be the quantities at the previous event.
 For this strategy to be successful, we need:

 1. a solution operator that solves the ODE system at any one particular event
 2. an event schedule that includes all the events that alter the state of the system